fusioncharts/dev_centre_docs/getting-started/angular/angular/change-chart-type-using-angular.md

 In the above code:

-1. Necessary libraries and components have been included using import.
+1. Include the necessary libraries and components using import.
 For example, `angular-fusioncharts`, `fusioncharts`, etc.

-2. Loaded FusionCharts, chart module and fusion theme.
+2. Load FusionCharts, chart module and the `fusion` theme.

-3. Added dependencies to `FusionChartsModule`.
+3. Add dependencies to `FusionChartsModule`.

 > The `<fusioncharts></fusioncharts>` component is available to be used by any component your app.
 We will render our first chart in the main `app.component`.